Positivity of simplicial volume for closed nonpositively curved four-manifolds with nonzero Euler characteristic: Introduction

 Let $M$ be a closed, connected, oriented $n$-dimensional manifold.
 The simplicial volume of $M$, first introduced by Gromov \cite{Gromov_1982}, is defined as

 where the infimum is taken over all real singular cycles representing the fundamental homology class of $M$.

 The positivity of simplicial volume has been extensively studied.
 For hyperbolic manifolds, the simplicial volume is proportional to their hyperbolic volume; see Gromov \cite[Page 11]{Gromov_1982} and Thurston \cite[Theorem 6.2]{Thurston}.
 For closed oriented manifolds of strictly negative curvature, the simplicial volume is also known to be positive; see Gromov \cite[Page 10]{Gromov_1982} and Inoue-Yano \cite[Theorem 1]{Inoue_Yano_1982}.
-For closed locally symmetric spaces of non-compact type, Lafont and Schmidt proved positivity as well \cite[Theorem 1.1]{Lafont_Schmidt_2006}.
+For closed locally symmetric spaces of non-compact type, positivity is also known: see Lafont and Schmidt \cite[Theorem 1.1]{Lafont_Schmidt_2006}, and Bucher-Karlsson \cite[Theorem 1]{BK07} for the case of spaces covered by $\mathrm{SL}_3(\mathbb{R})/\mathrm{SO}(3)$.
 More generally, Gromov proposed the following conjecture (see \cite{MR670930} or also \cite[Page 11]{Gromov_1982}):

 \begin{con} If $M$ admits a Riemannian metric with nonpositive sectional curvature and negative definite Ricci curvature, then $\|M\| > 0$. \end{con}